 The pocket style, two-in-one system is comprised of a waterproof outer layer and an inner layer of fleece, suede cloth or organic cotton.
 These two layers are sewn together in such a way as to leave an opening at the back (pocket) into which you put absorbent material (called an insert) of your choice.

-According to the Real Diaper Association (RDA) disposable diapers contain chemicals such as…
+Disposable diapers, no matter how green they claim to be, may still contain chemicals.
+According to the Real Diaper Association (RDA) disposable diapers typically contain chemicals including:

 - Sodium polyacrylate – found in the fluff layer of the disposable diaper, turns your baby’s urine into gel; it can absorb 100 times its weight in liquid.
 Sodium Polyacrylate has also been linked to Toxic Shock Syndrome in tampon use and has been associated with severe diaper rash.